Gate 13: 1974–1978

 After the fall of the Greek military junta of 1967–1974 supporters' clubs started reappearing all over Greece.
 By 1978 there were 52 Panathinaikos supporters clubs operating all over Greece, when arch rivals Olympiakos only had a few clubs running.
 In 1976, during the event for Gate 13's 10 year anniversary, Panathinaikos's fans honoured the fans that had died by keeping a minutes silence in their memory.

 Gate 13 remains until today the loudest part of the stadium, with many flags and banners giving colour and character to the stand.

 Friendships

 Ultras Rapid

 Gate 13 holds a very strong brotherhood with Rapid Wien's fans Ultras Rapid since 2001 when Panathinaikos played Sturm Graz for UEFA Champions League.
-Since then there have been many actions to promote this friendships such as flags from one to the curva of the another.

-On June, 2016, Ultras Rapid were present at the 50-year celebration of Gate 13 in Athens.
+Since then there have been many actions to promote this friendship such as flags from one to the curva of the other.
+In June 2016, Ultras Rapid were present at the 50-year celebration of Gate 13 in Athens.